finkbeca/Notes/content/docs/Front-End/react.md

 ```
 ### User Input

 Traditionally user input is stored in the DOM and the data is extracted from the DOM to use in application logic.
-React simplieis this process by treating input components as stateless, an input element has a value prop and onChange prop giving us complete control over the input.
+React simply is this process by treating input components as stateless, an input element has a value prop and onChange prop giving us complete control over the input.

 ```
 function TextInput() {